Ask yourself these six questions

 How much money are you willing to invest?

 Yoga Teacher Training is an investment of both time and money and I believe it is best to be sure of why you are doing it, as well as who you want to do it with.
 At the same time, no one teacher training program is complete in itself and in order to become a skilled and passionate teacher you will need to invest in a lifetime of learning and practice.
-I, myself, have invested in well over 2,000 hours of formal teacher training, and I don’t intend to stop as there is so much to learn and I value learning over fine furnishings and fancy clothes!
+I, myself, have invested in well over 3,000 hours of formal teacher training, and I don’t intend to stop as there is so much to learn and I value learning over fine furnishings and fancy clothes!
+Nothing is more important than your health and inner happiness, so make a sound investment in yourself.

-How much do you want to invest in yourself?
+How much do you choose to invest in yourself?

-FIVE: What will you do with the knowledge you gain from Yoga Teacher Training?
+FIVE: What will I do with the knowledge I gain from Yoga Training?

 SIX: WHY do you want to attend Yoga Teacher Training?

 Ask Yourself...
-How to I want to feel after this in-depth study?
+How to I want to feel after this course?
 What is my deepest heart’s desire?

 Do you want to learn more about anatomy, yoga philosophy, a variety of practices?
-Do you want to dive into meditation, the business of yoga, or simply enrich your own health and well being?
+Do you want to dive into meditation, Ayurveda, wellness education, or simply enrich your own health and well being?

 I have witnessed individuals join the training for many different reasons: from divorce, recent loss, and career change, to doing something for themselves, wanting to teach, and finding their passion.
 It is hugely rewarding to experience so many people working towards the same goal but for very different reasons.
 Know this: